Volunteer Name: Faustina Beckie

 I was able to get so much hands-on experience.
 I came into the program thinking that I would be volunteering in a calm environment and that I wouldn.t be able to see or do much in the hospital.
 However, I was shocked when I found that I was going to work with burned patients and that I would actually assist in treating them for the time I was there.

 Traveling alone.
 It was my first time being in a new city (and country) all by myself.
 And at times I felt lonely.
 It was difficult getting used to going to the city, the hospital, and everywhere else alone.

-4- My best received lesson:
+4- My best-received lesson:

 Relax.
 In the US, we have a life filled with stress and the constant need to please people.
 Here, if I was ever feeling tired or run-down, my host family and nurses/doctors at the hospital would encourage me to relax and take a break.
-I think this lesson will be applied in my life back at home.
+I think this lesson will be applied to my life back at home.